dinhyen/dinhyen.github.io/source/_posts/2012-11-15-using-hudson-with-git-and-msbuild-on-windows.markdown

 * Hudson 2.2.1

 # Apache Tomcat
-Download and install the <a href="http://tomcat.apache.org/download-70.cgi" target="_blank">Tomcat 7.0 Windows Service Installer</a>.
+Download and install the [Tomcat 7.0 Windows Service Installer](http://tomcat.apache.org/download-70.cgi).
 In our case, the server already runs IIS on port 80, so we install Tomcat on a different port.
 Remember this port as you will need it to access the Manager and Hudson.

 Since Hudson will need to perform tasks that require access to more than one servers, such as deploying to a network share, we create a domain account which would be granted the necessary permissions wherever applicable.
 Configure Tomcat to run under the domain account as follows: